matzew/AeroGear-PushTest-iOS/README.md

 AeroGear-PushTest-iOS
 =====================

-Demo app for the iOS Push Tutorial
+Demo app for the iOS Push Tutorial.

+Run before opening the project:

+	pod install

+Have fun!